 This approach, apart from being time consuming, makes it impossible to control the process in real time.

-An alternative is to collect the data in a spread sheet in the cloud (Google Drive, One Drive, Intranet, etc.) using our old smartphone connected via WIFI.
+An alternative is to collect the data in a spreadsheet in the cloud (Google Drive, Onedrive, Intranet, etc.) using our own smartphone connected via WIFI.

-Defects can be detected anywhere along the process and it may be inconvenient to go to the nearest terminal to report.
-With our old smartphone we can report the defect in our spreadsheet in the cloud but also make a photo and attach it to the file so you don't need any additional explanations.
+Defects can be detected anywhere along the process but it may be inconvenient to go to the nearest terminal to report.
+With our own smartphone we can report the defect in a spreadsheet in the cloud but also make a photo and attach it to the file so you may avoid any additional explanations.

-This approach enables data entry validation avoiding data entry errors.
+This approach also enables data entry validation avoiding data entry errors.